mbabynames search ✿

 Atlas Benjamin

-Atlas ("noble and strong") with Benjamin ("son of the right hand").
+Atlas ("bearer of the heavens") with Benjamin ("son of the right hand").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Benjamin (3 syllables) builds on the shorter Atlas, giving the name forward momentum.

 Atlas Oliver

-Atlas carries the meaning "noble and strong" while Oliver brings "olive tree".
+Atlas carries the meaning "bearer of the heavens" while Oliver brings "olive tree".
 Said together, Atlas Oliver has both weight and warmth.
 The longer Oliver (3 syllables) builds on the shorter Atlas, giving the name forward momentum.

 Atlas Alexander